IMGIITRoorkee/omniport-docs/docs/source/structure/architecture.rst

 All apps can choose their target demographic on the basis of roles and corresponding active statuses.
 These filters can be configured in the ``config.yml`` file on the backend.
-This leads to every user seeing a set of apps on the backend.
+This yields, for every user, a set of apps that the backend is willing to serve them.

 .. seealso::